openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `@context`: REQUIRED. as defined in (#server_metadata_ldp_vc)
   * `types`: REQUIRED. as defined in (#server_metadata_ldp_vc).
 This claim contains the type values the wallet shall request in the subsequent credential issuance request.

-The following is a non-normative example of a Issuer Initiated Issuance of type `ldp_vc`.
+The following is a non-normative example of a Credential Offer of type `ldp_vc`.

 <{{examples/issuer_initiated_issuance_request_ldp_vc.json}}